barseghyanartur/django-fobi/docs/index.rst

 django-fobi
 ===============================================
-`django-fobi` (later on named just `fobi`) is a customisable, modular, user-friendly form builder application for Django.
-With `fobi` you can build Django forms using a user-friendly GUI, save or mail posted form data.
-Developer-friendly API allows you to build or own form elements and form handlers (mechanisms for handling the submitted form data).
+`django-fobi` (later on named just `fobi`) is a customisable, modular, user- and developer- friendly form builder application for Django.
+With `fobi` you can build Django forms using an intiutive GUI, save or mail posted form data.
+API allows you to build or own form elements and form handlers (mechanisms for handling the submitted form data).

 Prerequisites
 ===============================================